Careers

 - greet the public and group arrivals in a professional, friendly and courteous manner

-- learn the history, public programs and special events of both sites (Sainte-Marie among the Hurons and Discovery Harbour)
+- learn the history, public programs and special events of the sites (Sainte-Marie among the Hurons, Discovery Harbour and Nancy Island)

 - promote and upsell Huronia Historical Parks’ products, ranging from season passes to area accommodation packages, special event promotions and retail sales